KevinMarquette/kevinmarquette.github.io/_posts/2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about.md

 This only works if the two hashtables do not share a key.

-## PSBoundParameters
-[PSBoundParameters](http://tommymaynard.com/quick-learn-the-psboundparameters-automatic-variable-2016/) is an automatic variable that only exists inside the context of a function.
-It contains all the parameters that the function was called with.
-This isn't exactly a hashtable but close enough that you can treat it like one.

-That includes removing keys and splatting it to other functions.
-If you find yourself writing proxy functions, take a closer look at this one.

 ## Nested hashtables
 We can use hashtables as values inside a hashtable.